 China’s total debt quadrupled to USD28.2 trillion from the start of the global financial crisis to 2017.
 Nearly half of this was directly or indirectly related to real estate, according to a McKinsey study.

 China is trying to shift its economy away from debt-fuelled expansion and toward higher-quality output, and part of that drive has involved cracking down on shadow banking and loose corporate lending conditions.

-In doing so, China has extended its debt problem to the B&R initiative.
+In doing so, China has extended its debt problem to the BRI.
 A study by the Financial Times in 2018 showed that the top 10 Chinese construction and engineering contractors active outside China are nearly four times more highly leveraged than the top 10 equivalent non-Chinese companies.

 Measured by total debt to EBITDA (earnings before interest, tax, depreciation and amortisation), the top 10 Chinese contractors at the time of the study had an average multiple of 9.2-times, signaling extreme indebtedness, compared with 2.4-times for their non-Chinese counterparts.

 The issue is far from exclusive to China.
 According to a McKinsey Global Institute study, non-financial corporate debt has grown by USD37 trillion to USD66 trillion worldwide in the decade since the global financial crisis – almost equal to the value of government debt – while the value of outstanding non-financial corporate bonds has almost tripled to USD11.7 trillion over the same period.

 Until now, private companies have borne the brunt of China’s deleveraging process.
 In the first five months of 2018, six of the seven Chinese companies that experienced their first (onshore) bond default were privately owned, according to China Chengxin International Credit Rating Co.
 During that period, private companies raised about RMB275 billion (USD39.72 billion) from bond sales, of which RMB260 billion (USD37.56 billion) was used to repay debts.